Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: The complex harmonic chain

-Let us critically discuss these results.
-First of all, there is a very important difference compared to the critical case \cite{goldstein}, i.e. the absence of equipartition of entanglement \cite{xavier}: the R\'enyi entropies depends explicitly on $q$, especially the leading term for $\epsilon\to0$ which grows linearly in $q$ (the sums for the entanglement entropies are finite because the probabilities decay fast with $q$, cf. Eq. \eqref{eq:Fcrit} for $n=1$).
-However, from the expressions as sums over $q$ in Eqs. \eqref{eq:res} and \eqref{eq:res1}, it should be clear that all the terms with $2\epsilon j \gg 1$ are exponentially suppressed.
-Practically, the total sum is more or less the same for all $q$ such that $\epsilon q \gtrsim 1$ (from Eq. \eqref{eq:unscaling} this is equivalent to $ q \pi^2 \gtrsim \log \xi$ in the critical region).
-Hence, there is an {\it effective equipartition} among all $q\gtrsim 1/\epsilon$.
-Actually, since the only physical values of $q$ are the integers, this fact implies that there is an almost exact equipartition (with the trivial exception of $S_n(0)=0$) of the entropy if $\epsilon \gtrsim 1$, which corresponds to $\omega_0\gtrsim 10^{-4}$.
-The fact that the equipartition is maximally violated in the critical regime confirms our expectation that the non-standard features of the harmonic chains are intimately related to the non-compact nature of the continuum limit.
+Another interesting feature of the symmetry resolved entropies for this complex harmonic chain is an {\it effective equipartition} in two limits.
+The first one is the limit of large $q$.
+Indeed, in Eq. \eqref{eq:resv} the entire $q$-dependence is encoded in the function $\Phi_q(e^{-n\epsilon})$.
+Looking at Eq. \eqref{Phi2}, it should be clear that all the terms with $q n \epsilon \gg 1$ are exponentially suppressed.
+Practically, the total sum is more or less the same for all $q$ such that $n \epsilon q \gtrsim 1$ (from Eq. \eqref{eq:unscaling} this is equivalent to $nq \pi^2 \gtrsim \log \xi$ in the critical region).
+Hence, there is an {\it effective equipartition} among all $q\gtrsim 1/(n\epsilon)$.
+Actually, since the only physical values of $q$ are the integers, this fact implies that there is an almost exact equipartition (with the exception of $S_n(0)$) of the entropy if $n\epsilon \gtrsim 1$, which corresponds to $\omega_0\gtrsim 10^{-4}$ (for $n=1$).
+In panel (c) we report the von Neumann entropies $S_1(q)$ for several values of $\omega_0$, showing that, as $q$ becomes large enough, the entropies $S_n(q)$ do not depend on $q$ anymore.
+We also explicitly report the (approximate) crossover values for $q\sim 1/\epsilon$ (as function of $\omega_0$ is given by Eq. \eqref{eq:CTMsf}), showing that it correctly captures the change of behaviour.
+Finally, we have effective equipartition also in the critical regime, but in this case also for small $q$.
+In fact, Eq. \eqref{Sncr} shows that the $q$-dependent term is proportional to $\epsilon^2$, while the leading term of $S_n(q)$ (say for $q=0$) diverges as $\epsilon^{-1}$.
+Thus the $q$-dependence is suppressed as $\epsilon^3$ and there is an effective equipartition.
+Even if for large $q$, the expansion \eqref{Sncr} breaks down, we do not expect that $S_n(q)-S_n(0)$ becomes of the order $S_n(0)$ and so there is an effective equipartition for all $q$: the numerical analysis of Eq. \eqref{eq:resv} seems to confirm this expectation.
+The functional form of the leading $q$-dependent term in Eq. \eqref{Sncr} is reminiscent of the one found for free fermions \cite{riccarda}.